Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 1000 Scale Factor - Node Count Ablation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, we compare how Daft performs on varying size clusters on the Terabyte scale dataset.
+Finally, we compare how Daft performs on varying size clusters on the terabyte scale dataset.
-We run the same Daft TPCH questions on the same dataset as the :ref:`previous section<1000_scale_factor>` but sweep the worker node count.
+We run the same Daft TPC-H questions on the same dataset as the :ref:`previous section<1000_scale_factor>` but sweep the worker node count.

 .. raw:: html
    :file: ../_static/tpch-nodes-count-daft-1000-sf.html